Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Schemes

 \begin{lemma} Let $X$ be a locally ringed space over $S$ with a right $S$-action of a finite group $G$.
 Then $X/G$ is a locally ringed space, and $\pi\colon X \to X/G$ is a map of locally ringed spaces (so $X/G \to S$ is too). \end{lemma} \begin{rmk} This lemma must be well-known, but we do not know any particular reference.
 We decided to include the proof as it will be a convenient technical tool for us.

 Lemma~\ref{lemma:geometric-quotient-locally-ringed} allows us to construct quotients entirely in the category of locally ringed spaces and not merely in the category of all ringed spaces.
-The main technical issue with the category of ringed spaces is that locally ringed spaces do not form a full subcategory of it. \end{rmk} \begin{proof} We firstly describe the stalk $\O_{X/G, \ov{x}}$ for a point $\ov{x}\in X/G$ with a lift $x\in X$.
-The construction of $X/G$ implies that
+The main technical issue with the category of ringed spaces is that locally ringed spaces do not form a full subcategory of it. \end{rmk} \begin{proof}[Proof of Lemma~\ref{lemma:geometric-quotient-locally-ringed}] We note that the action of $G$ induces a family of ring isomorphisms

-Now we note that $G$-stable opens of $x\in X$ are cofinal among all opens in $X$ around $x$.
-Thus, we can write $\O_{X, x}$ as the colimit over $G$-stable opens; i.e.